fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 __Assignment__ is the weird exception here.
 The key is to remember that variables and constants aren’t objects, but are *references to objects*.
 Assignment merely changes __which__ object is bound to a particular variable.

-While we can change which object is bound to a variable *inside* of a method, __we can’t change the binding of the original arguments__.
+While we can change which object is bound to a variable *inside* of a method, __we can’t change the binding of the original arguments__ through assignment.
 We can change the *objects* if the objects are *mutable*, but the __references themselves are immutable__ as far as the method is concerned.
 For assignment, Ruby is passes around __copies of the references__.

 ### Immutability
 Methods can be either mutating or non-mutating.
 As you might expect, mutating methods change something; non-mutating methods do not.
 The object that may or may not be mutated is of concern when discussing whether a method is mutating or non-mutating.